-That’s not me and my evil brother up there.
-Fuji vs. Fuji is in fact, a one-person operation dedicated to illustrating the difference in capabilities of Fujifilm’s X Series cameras and Fujinon XF line of lenses.
+Fuji vs. Fuji is dedicated to illustrating the difference in capabilities of Fujifilm’s X Series cameras and Fujinon XF line of lenses.
 I hope to help current owners and those new to X-Series make informed choices on which lens or camera body will suit their needs by doing the kind of testing, comparisons, and analysis I would be interested in seeing.
 It is not an attempt to find fault or prove a lens is “better,” as every photographic tool comes with it’s own strengths and compromises.
 My goal is to highlight those differences.

-My articles are not intended to be comprehensive, exhaustive or even complete as I will to focus on the biggest, most important differences first, while adding more content as time permits and my workflow improves.
+My articles are not intended to be comprehensive, exhaustive or even complete as I will focus on the biggest, most important differences first, and add more content as time permits.

 With that said, I take the quality and accuracy of my testing very seriously.
 A huge number of test images are captured that are never posted, and I will not use subpar images just to get something online.
 My image quality comparisons are posted only when they’ve met my standards.

-Fuji vs. Fuji is truly an ad and tracker free site.1 I run Ghostery on my desktop and a content blocker, on my iOS devices,2 so it’s only fair I hold myself to the standards I set for other websites.
-I removed Google Analytics for privacy-conscious visitors.
-In fact, the only additional load you’ll see on your bandwidth beyond the content of this site is Adobe Typekit because I like nice fonts.
+Fuji vs. Fuji is truly an ad and tracker free site.1 I run content blockers on all my browsers (primarily for privacy and security reasons and whitelisting where appropriate) so it’s only fair I hold myself to the standards I set for other websites.
+I removed Google Analytics for privacy-conscious visitors, and have declined offers for data-collecting add-ons in exchange for financial compensation.
+In fact, the only additional load you’ll see on your bandwidth beyond the content of this site is Adobe Typekit because design and typography are important to me.

 You won’t see any ads, annoying popups for newsletters, or experience page slowdowns while trackers load.
 Just the content you came for.

 This site’s primary source of support is you, its readers, when you use the affiliate links for any of your shopping needs.
-I do my best to clearly mark these links (via transparent buttons and language, or like this →), and will not include mystery links to affiliates.3 You can also donate via Paypal.
-All donations, no matter the increment, are very much appreciated.
+I do my best to clearly mark these links (via transparent buttons and language, or denoted by arrows like this: “→”), and will not include mystery links to affiliates.2 You can also donate via Paypal.
+All donations, no matter the size, are very much appreciated.

 Questions?
 Comments?
 Criticisms?